jetzon/jetzon_site/content/en/community/_index.md

 The aim of [SeaPump](https://jetzon.org) is to understand the Seasonal and regional food web interactions with the biological pump.
 {{% /blocks/feature %}}

+{{% blocks/feature icon="fas fa-laptop-code" title="TRACECARBON" %}}
+Radioactive TRACErs and novel modelling techniques for an accurate quantification of the biological pump and ocean CARBON storage.
+{{% /blocks/feature %}}

 {{< /blocks/section >}}